paetzke/format-sql/README.rst

       --no-semicolon   Try to detect SQL queries with no trailing semicolon.
       --version        show program's version number and exit --debug          Print available debug information.
+      --dry-run        Print the altered output and do not change the file.

 For example: